-If you love Indian food, you likely already love Bhindi Masala.
-This popular restaurant dish of tender okra in a deliciously spiced tomato-onion sauce is a favorite for the ages.
+Bhindi Masala is a popular restaurant style Indian dish of tender okra in a deliciously spiced tomato-onion sauce.
 Serve it with roti or dal and rice for a meal to remember.
 A vegan, gluten-free, soy-free and nut-free recipe.

-Whether you love okra or hate it with a passion — and everyone falls in one of those two categories — you will definitely love Bhindi Masala, a dish so flavorful and so delicious that it makes an appearance on nearly every Indian restaurant menu.
+Whether you love okra or hate it with a passion -- and everyone falls in one of those two categories -- you will definitely love a Bhindi Masala.

-The way this is usually done is either by stir-frying the okra in plenty of oil at high heat, sealing in the slime before it has a chance to escape into the rest of the dish, or by frying the okra in oil before adding it to the rest of the recipe.
+The way this is usually done is either by stir-frying the okra (like in this bhindi ki sabzi) or by frying the okra in oil before adding it to the rest of the recipe.
 The latter is the technique usually used for Bhindi Masala where you really, really want your bhindi, or okra, to be crisp and firm, not ooey and gooey.

 But today, for you, I have a third way, and it's a stroke of genius, even if I say so myself.
 An air fryer.